Cypher-Zer0x/block-explorer/README.md

 - *Description:* Fetches the total number of blocks.
 - *Usage:* Gives the total count of blocks in the blockchain.

+## State Endpoints

+### /state/current
+- *Method:* GET
+- *Description:* Fetches the last proven state of the network.
+- *Usage:* Gives the last proven state as a merkle root of block hash.

+### /state/block/current
+- *Method:* GET
+- *Description:* Fetches the last proven block number of the network.
+- *Usage:* Gives the last proven block number.

 ## User Operation Endpoints

 ### /ringct